The Mestiza Muse

 Photo credit: Int J Trichology

-Technically, single strand knots are called trichonodosis.
-They are also known as fairy hair knots, and they occur when a single strand of hair wraps around itself, resulting in a small, tight knot that feels like little beads along the strand of hair.
+Single-strand knots, also known as trichonodosis or fairy hair knots, occur when a strand wraps around itself, forming a tight knot resembling little beads along the hair strand.

-They can vary in size, but they are typically small and can be very difficult to see, but you can definitely feel them when you run your fingers through your hair.
+These knots can vary in size but are typically small and challenging to see, though they are easily felt when running your fingers through your hair.

-Not only are they hard to get rid of, but they can also lead to breakage.
+Not only are they difficult to remove, but they can also contribute to hair breakage, further complicating hair care routines.

 Dryness